AlbertNdengeyintwali/Optimizing-the-Cobb-Douglas-Production-Function/README.md

 - The current project focuses on the manufacturing industry.
 Future research could test the model in different industries such as agriculture, service, or healthcare to determine its generalizability.

 - Future research could compare the generalized Cobb-Douglass production function with other production functions such as the CES production function to determine the best fit for different industries and situations.

+  ## Ownership
+This project is owned and created by **Albert Ndengeyintwali**.

+© 2025 Albert Ndengeyintwali.
+All rights reserved.